Aiming for the Early Social Implementation of Synthetic Fuels

 Main Initiatives

-Development of Production Technologies for Synthetic Fuels from Renewable Energy
+Development of Production Technologies for Synthetic Fuels

 A consortium established by six companies in October 2006.
 The participating companies were Japan Petroleum Exploration, Chiyoda Corporation, Cosmo Oil, NIPPON STEEL & SUMIKIN ENGINEERING, Teikoku Oil and INPEX, and Nippon Oil (all company names are as of establishment date).
 The demonstration operation of 500 barrels per day between 2009 and 2011 was carried out as a joint research project between the Consortium and the Japan Organization for Metals and Energy Security (JOGMEC), establishing GTL technologies that could be used on a commercial scale.